Norwegian Fjords & North Cape

-A cruise to this region appeals just as much to thrill-seekers as to those looking for a luxurious and chilled out getaway.
+A cruise to this region appeals just as much to thrill-seekers as to those looking for a more chilled out getaway.
 Preikestolen, or Pulpit Rock as it’s commonly known, is one of the most exciting places in Europe – and one of the most dangerous!
 Standing 1,900 feet above the beautiful Lysefjord, this jutting rock commands amazing views across Stavanger.
 However, to enjoy these views, you need to creep around the rock’s summit which is void of any safety bars or railings.
-With your heart pumping and face sweating for the sheer adrenaline, you’ll never forget this experience (and you’ll be pleased to hear there has never been an accident!).
+With your heart pumping and face sweating for the sheer adrenaline, you’ll never forget this experience.

 Ålesund lies at the heart of the Geirangerfjord and is renowned for its stunning scenic cruising.
 A port of call on most cruises to the Norwegian Fjords, you’ll notice Ålesund differs slightly to other Norwegian towns.
 After a devastating fire that destroyed the town in 1904, Ålesund was rebuilt and later became known for its Art Nouveau style.
 Though the town’s structural design may differ to other nearby ports of call, its epic mountain backdrop remains the same.
 Hike, explore the fjords, take a rip-roaring rib ride of just embrace the Norwegian notion of ‘hygge’ with coffee and cake in a quirky cafe.